flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201020-breonna-taylor-5/index.md

 * **CASE REFRESHER:**
   * On March 13, Breonna Taylor, a 26-year-old EMT was shot multiple times by police inside her Louisville, KY home after plain clothes police officers conducting a drug investigation entered her home using a **‘no-knock’ warrant**, meaning they were not required to identify themselves before entering.
   * Police said they returned fire after Taylor’s boyfriend, **Kenneth Walker**, fired a shot which hit one of the officers in the thigh.
 Walker said the police knocked, but did not identify themselves, leading him and Taylor to believe they were robbers, which is why he fired his gun.
 The police said they identified themselves.
   * One of the officers was charged – but not in connection with Taylor’s death. **Brett Hankison** (no longer an officer) was charged with wanton endangerment, a class D felony punishable by up to 5 years.
-He is accused of endangering the lives of Taylor’s neighbors – a male, a pregnant female, and a child – because he fired into the apartment with no clear line of sight (this is also the reason he was fired). child – because he fired into the apartment with no clear line of sight (this is also the reason he was fired).
+He is accused of endangering the lives of Taylor’s neighbors – a male, a pregnant female, and a child – because he fired into the apartment with no clear line of sight (this is also the reason he was fired).